ClaraML96/ClaraML96.github.io/index.markdown

   </div>
 </div>

 We can now explore how the city uses the subway system across different boroughs and how ridership is distributed throughout the day.

-When we look at the **polar chart** in **Figure 2**, we see that Manhattan dominates subway usage by a wide margin.
-This is expected given Manhattan’s dense concentration of commercial areas, offices, tourist destinations, and transit hubs.
-Brooklyn follows next in usage, while Staten Island and the Bronx show relatively lower levels of ridership.
-This visualization emphasizes how central Manhattan is to the daily movement patterns of New Yorkers.
+When we look at the polar chart in **Figure 2**, we see that Manhattan dominates subway usage by a wide margin.
+This is expected, given Manhattan’s dense concentration of commercial areas, offices, tourist attractions, and transit hubs.
+Brooklyn follows next in terms of usage, while Staten Island and the Bronx show relatively lower levels of ridership.
+This visualization emphasizes how central Manhattan is to the daily movement patterns of New Yorkers, an insight that is also visible in the heatmap in **Figure 1**.

-When exploring the **histogram** in **Figure 3**, we observe a clear peak in subway ridership between **8 AM** and **9 AM**, coinciding with morning rush hour.
-There's a second, broader peak in the late afternoon, between **4 PM** and **6 PM**, reflecting the evening commute.
-Outside these windows, ridership drops significantly during nighttime hours (especially from midnight to 5 AM), which aligns with typical work and activity schedules in the city.
+When exploring the histogram in **Figure 3**, we observe that subway usage begins to rise around 6 AM, coinciding with the morning rush hour.
+The increase continues steadily until it peaks around 5 PM, reflecting the evening commute.
+After this point, ridership drops off significantly, especially between 1 AM and 4 AM, which aligns with typical work and activity schedules in the city, even in a place famously known as *“the city that never sleeps.”*

 ## ACT II : When the City Celebrates, the Subway Becomes a Party